-VIX, often referred to as the fear gauge is trending higher.
+VIX, often referred to as the fear gauge is currently at a relatively high level.

-So what does this high level of fear portend for the stock market?
+So what does investor fear portend for the stock market?

 Today’s chart helps answer that question by presenting seven VIX ranges versus the ensuing average S&P 500 12-month gain.

 The stock market has, on average, performed better following a relatively high VIX reading.

 Currently, VIX comes in at a touch above 30 — a level often followed by above average stock market performance.

 What is VIX?

 The CBOE VIX is an index that quantifies 30-day forward S&P 500 volatility expectations.